 Recently a growing literature has emerged on the phenomena of sound and body movement in relation to the human emotions and senses, but it has not dealt adequately with the emotional and sensual effects of sound and body movement among musicians, dancers, martial artists, theatre performers and their audiences.
 Nor has it fully explored the musical arts as stylistic expressions of the hierarchy, power, powerless-ness and anomie that may be found in a society’s class structure and the changing class relationships in its history.

-Other speakers will include Professor Barbara Andaya (University of Hawaii), Professor Margaret Kartomi (Monash University), Associate Professors Cynthia Chou (University of Copenhagen), Manolete Mora (University of New South Wales), Associate Professor Nicholas Long (University of London), Dr Geoffrey Benjamin (Centre for Liberal Arts and Social Sciences (CLASS), Nanyang Technological University), Dr Vivienne Wee (Singapore), Dr Karen Kartomi Thomas (Monash University), Harry Aveling (Monash University), Bronia Kornhauser MA (Monash University), Jennifer McCallum (University of London), Syafaruddin (Department of Culture, Tanjungpinang), and Nathan Porath (Walailak University, Nakhon Sri Thamarat).
+Other speakers included Professor Barbara Andaya (University of Hawaii), Professor Margaret Kartomi (Monash University), Associate Professors Cynthia Chou (University of Copenhagen), Manolete Mora (University of New South Wales), Associate Professor Nicholas Long (University of London), Dr Geoffrey Benjamin (Centre for Liberal Arts and Social Sciences (CLASS), Nanyang Technological University), Dr Vivienne Wee (Singapore), Dr Karen Kartomi Thomas (Monash University), Harry Aveling (Monash University), Bronia Kornhauser MA (Monash University), Jennifer McCallum (University of London), Syafaruddin (Department of Culture, Tanjungpinang), and Nathan Porath (Walailak University, Nakhon Sri Thamarat).